Smith Poultry & Game Bird Supply

 Amoxicillin Tablets 100 10mg.
 Tablets for the individual treatment of respiratory problems, paratyphoid, and e-coli.
 1 tablet daily for 7 days.
 Paratyphoid 1 tablet daily for 23 days. (not pictured)

-Doxycline 20% Powder - 100 grams pkg.
+Doxycycline 20% Powder - 100 grams pkg.
 Treats ornithosis, paratyphoid, mycroplasmsis, chalamydia, & respiratory in pigeons and cage birds.
 Use 1 teaspoon per gallon of water for 7 to 10 days.

 $25.00

 Doxy-Tyl - 100 gram pkg.
-Contains 10 grams Doxycline & 40 grams Tylosin for the treatment of respiratory infections, ornithosis, & mycoplasma.
+Contains 10 grams Doxycycline & 40 grams Tylosin for the treatment of respiratory infections, ornithosis, & mycoplasma.
 Use 1 teaspoon per gallon of water for 5 to 7 consecutive days.

 $33.00